MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-iot-hub-overview.md

 ## Set ingestion properties

-Ingestion properties instructs the ingestion process.
+Ingestion properties instruct the ingestion process.
 Where to route the data and how to process it.
 You can specify [Ingestion properties](ingestion-properties.md) of the events ingestion using the [EventData.Properties](https://docs.microsoft.com/dotnet/api/microsoft.servicebus.messaging.eventdata.properties?view=azure-dotnet#Microsoft_ServiceBus_Messaging_EventData_Properties).
 You can set the following properties:

 |Property |Description|
 |---|---|